M. Sayle Taylor: Early life

 Marion Sayle Taylor was born on August 16, 1889, in Louisville, Kentucky, to Addie T. (née Macklin) and Francis W. Taylor.
 His father was a traveling Baptist preacher.
 Around 1900, the family lived in Henderson, Kentucky, for four years.
 While in Henderson, he studied music under Henry E. von Tobel.
 He studied at William Jewell College in Liberty, Missouri, in the 1900s.
 While attending, William Jewell College, he played piano and organ on the side to make money.
 He preached with his father and played the organ at his father's meetings.
-He then spent a term at Central Missouri Teachers College in Warrensburg, Missouri.
+He then spent a term at Central Missouri State Teachers College in Warrensburg, Missouri.
 Taylor then attended Pacific University in Oregon to study surgery.
 He graduated there in 1911 with a Bachelor of Arts.
 At the age of 19, he crushed his hands in an accident and he could not practice surgery or music.
 He did post-graduate work at Oregon Agricultural College and the University of Oregon.
 He was a member of Phi Gamma Delta and Alpha Phi Omega.